Ksumit1109/Astro/README.md

 # 🔮 Astrology Platform Frontend

-A modern, high-performance frontend for the Vedic Astrology platform, built with [Next.js 15](https://nextjs.org/) and [Bun](https://bun.sh/).
+A modern https://vedickundli.vercel.app, high-performance frontend for the Vedic Astrology platform, built with [Next.js 16](https://nextjs.org/) and [Bun](https://bun.sh/).
 This application provides a seamless and interactive user experience for exploring horoscopes, generating kundlis, matchmaking, and more.

 ## ✨ Features